Israel025/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ** The 8-print_base16.c program prints all the numbers of base 16 in lowercase, followed by a new line. only use the putchar function and, can only use putchar three times in your code.

+** The 9-print_comb.c program prints all possible combinations of single-digit numbers.
+Numbers are separated by , followed by a space, Numbers are printed in ascending order, only use the putchar function and, can only use putchar four times in your code.